-Documents that are written, amended and distributed by external agencies and are used operationally by that the organisation uses company, should be reviewed twice yearly to ensure they are current.
+Documents that are written, amended and distributed by external agencies that the organisation uses, should be reviewed twice yearly to ensure they are current.

 External documents used for day-to-day activities must be current.
 Any person using them for this purpose must check and maintain their currency.